 Funding body grants

 Donation of assets

 Interest and other finance costs

-The colleges of Oxford University (apart from Kellogg and St Cross) are independent, self-governing and financially autonomous.
-In 2014-15, the total annual incoming resources (including donations for capital projects or endowment) of the 36 colleges amounted to £432m.
-Teaching, research and residential income accounts for 43% of incoming resources, while legacies and donations, towards both annual expenditure and endowment, account for around a quarter.
-Income is also derived from investments, and from trading activity such as vacation conferences.
+The colleges of Oxford University (apart from Kellogg, St Cross and Reuben) are financially autonomous.
+In 2019–20, the aggregate annual incoming resources (including donations for capital projects or endowment) of these 36 colleges amounted to £480m.
+The three main sources of income are teaching, research and residential (38% of the aggregate income), legacies and donations (22%), and investment income (31%).

 Other income derives mostly from trading activity such as vacation conferences.

 Total resources expended amounted to about £450m in 2019/20; 85% of this expenditure was directly attributed to core activities, including teaching, research and residential services.
 The balance is split between the costs of fundraising, running trading activities such as conferences and tourism, and investment management costs.